-Most of the time when we talk about note-taking, we think of college and university students.
+Most of the time, when we talk about note-taking, we think of college and university students.
 While students do make the largest group of note-takers, note-taking is not just for students.
 It is for anyone with information you want to collect, understand or record.
 Here are four reasons you should start taking notes today:

 You may want to collect information during a meeting, interview or lecture.
 Taking notes while listening to a speaker can be very tricky.
-We don’t write fast enough and sometimes, paying attention is more important than taking notes.
+We don’t write fast enough, and sometimes, paying attention is more important than taking notes.

 It’s best to take notes on an iPad because a laptop can create a barrier between you and the presenter.
 The iPad, powered with the Apple Pencil has great apps that allow you to handwrite your notes while recording audio for reference to it later.
 You can use Notability or ZoomNotes for that; both apps sync your notes to the audio recorded.

-This will work for students, journalists, teams when brainstorming ideas, lawyers and doctors.
-Whenever you need to collect information very quickly, why not keep a digital audio recording of it for going through it later.
+This will work for students, journalists, teams when brainstorming ideas, lawyers and doctors, whenever you need to collect information very quickly, why not keep a digital audio recording of it for going through it later?
 That way you won’t miss out on anything.

 After a lecture or meeting, you can look into other resources like textbooks, or articles to make sense of the information you just gathered.
 During this process, you will add to it and disregard some of it.
 This is a crucial part of learning for everyone.

 Of course, it is your responsibility to ask for permission to record people whenever that’s expected.
 If you do record a conversation with someone, don’t share it with other people without their permission.
-We advice deleting the audio files as soon as you’re finished referring to them and retrieving the information you need.
+We advise deleting the audio files as soon as you’re finished referring to them and retrieving the information you need.
 This might apply mostly to professionals for client confidentiality.
 As a student, I used to record all my lectures but never shared a copy of my recordings with anyone.
 It is very important to respect people’s privacy.

-Our world has been built on accurate recording of information since we learnt to read and write.
+Our world has been built on the accurate recording of information since we learnt to read and write.
 Once you’ve gone through the process of collecting and analysing new information, you must record it in a way that is easy to understand.
 Not just for yourself but for others as well.
 You could impart your knowledge to your colleagues and the next generation too.
 This is when you decide on a note-taking style that works for you:

 - Mind mapping